J. Russell B. Pate, Esq., LLM

 Attorney Pate opened his own law office in 2010.
 Since that time, he has been twice voted best lawyer in the Virgin Islands and elected President of the Virgin Islands Bar Association.

 After law school, Attorney Pate worked in Dallas, but he didn’t like the sprawl of the big city.
 “You would go outside at night and you couldn’t see the stars in the sky.
 All you could hear was road noise and car traffic.
 Now, I stand outside and look up at God’s magnificent creation and I am surrounded by a symphony of frogs, crickets, and sounds of nighttime nature.”
 When asked about his transition from city to island, Pate responded, “The Virgin Islands is a perfect fit for me.
 I love the sense of community.
-We are all in this together with VI pride, trying to make the VI a better place for us and our children.
-My mom is from Aruba and my mother-in-law from the Bahamas.
-I love being here right in the middle.”
+We are all in this together with VI pride, trying to make the VI a better place for us.”

 Many of Attorney Pate’s cases tackle big issues.
 He has filed class actions, large complex toxic exposure cases and serious personal injury cases.
 Further, he worked with the Legislature of the Virgin Islands in crafting and updating the laws to help make people safer in the Territory.